BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 This would work.
 Now let's say the checks are performed in reverse order.
 It first checks if my wallet's balance (0€) is greater than the cart's balance (-4€).
 It is, so I proceed without ever checking if my wallet has more than 0€.
 This probably isn't the logic behind the application, but my point is that they never check for negative values.

-I got over the problem of the wallet not being displayed, then I noticed another request being sent...
-Here the "qtd" parameter carries over and is set with the value -1.
+After getting over the problem of the wallet not being displayed, I noticed another request being sent...
+On this request the "qtd" parameter is carried over and set with the value -1.
 I did not edit it.

 <p align="center"> <img src="https://github.com/user-attachments/assets/154702aa-7190-4e59-ad85-ab80918c0a81"> </p>